Sourdough Discard Hamburger Slider Buns

 - Cover the sheet tray with a towel and let rest on the counter for about 2 hours.

-- Preheat oven to 350°F or 175°C. Whisk one egg with a tiny bit of water and brush the egg wash on each bun.
+- Preheat oven to 350°F (175°C).
+Whisk 1 egg with a Splash of water and brush the egg wash on each bun.
 Sprinkle sesame seeds on top.

 - For mini sliders, bake for about 18 minutes, rotating the sheet tray halfway through.
 For regular sized buns, bake for 20-25 minutes, also rotating the sheet tray halfway through.
 Enjoy!